Orange County Theft Crimes Lawyer

 - False Pretenses

 - Falsely Accused: There are many instances where someone can be false accused for a theft crime.
-John Rogers devotes his representation to expose fabrications or exaggerations to earn a complete dismissal.
+False accusations can stem from a messy divorce or a personal dispute among beneficiaries within the family estate issue.

 - Good-Faith: In someone instances, if you have a good-faith claim of right to the item(s) or money, then you can defend these charges by your belief.